What to Expect on Your First Visit

 The first step in becoming a patient is to schedule a screening appointment.
-This brief appointment will be with a faculty member and consist of a review of your health history, a comprehensive examination, and necessary radiographs (x-rays) and intraoral digital scans to determine your treatment needs.
+This brief appointment will consist of a review of your health history, a comprehensive examination, and necessary radiographs (x-rays) and intraoral digital scans to determine your treatment needs.
 This appointment is necessary to determine if your oral health needs are compatible with the educational needs of our students and to assign you to the most appropriate dental health team.
 Touro Dental Health reserves the right not to accept patients that do not fit the criteria of our facility.

 Preparing for Your Appointment

-When you make your first appointment, our patient care coordinators will direct you to our online patient portal so that you can complete your medical history and other necessary forms prior to your appointment, which will save significant time.
-If you are unable to complete these forms ahead of time, please arrive early for your appointment and bring your medical history information and a list of any medications that you are taking so that you can complete the forms upon your arrival.
+On your first appointment you will be asked to provide a detailed medical history and complete other necessary forms to become a patient of Touro Dental Health.
+Please arrive at least 15 minutes early for your appointment and bring your medical history information and a list of any medications that you are taking so that you can complete these forms and your appointment is not delayed.

 Please bring your dental insurance card (if you have one) to your first appointment, along with two forms of identification, including one with a photo ID: